scalacenter/scalafix/docs/developers/before-you-begin.md

 Is your rule specific to a particular codebase or is the rule intended to be used for any arbitrary project?
 It's easier to validate a rule if it will only run on a single codebase.
 You may not even need tests, since the codebase is the only test.
+In that case, you may also develop your rules [as part of the same build as your codebase](local-rules.md), to avoid versioning & publishing them.
 If your rule is intended to be used in any random codebase, you need to put more effort into handling corner cases.
 In general, the smaller the target domain of your rule, the easier it is to implement a rule.

 ## How often will your rule run?